FREQUENTLY ASKED QUESTIONS

 The following HWS staff members are New York state notaries:

-• Jean Warren, assistant to the William Smith deans, Smith Hall
+• Gretchen DeWall, Assistant to the Dean, Smith Hall